Best Things to do in Gravenhurst

 Relish Kitchen & Market

 The itinerary ahead is packed (my FOMO is real) so I would start with a little nourishment.
-Relish has bowls, soup, appetizers, but with this early start you can grab a little breakfast muffin and nice little drink, my business partner’s go to is an iced coffee and I would be wanting a chai latte for the road.
+When figuring out where to eat in Muskoka, check out Relish, it has bowls, soup, appetizers, but with this early start you can grab a breakfast muffin and nice little drink, my business partner’s go to is an iced coffee and I would be wanting a chai latte for the road.
 Want to pack something for later?
 The peanut butter oat bar is sooo delicious and is a “don’t mind if I do” almost every time we go.

 Hardy Lake Trail